 People who manifest the symptoms of Chlamydia but fail to get tested for Chlamydia will develop different kinds of complications that may be destructive to the body in many ways.

-In men, epidydimitis is common to undiagnosed and untreated Chlamydia patients.
+In men, epididymitis is common to undiagnosed and untreated Chlamydia patients.
 Epidydimitis is a disease that causes swelling and pain in the scrotum and the testicles.
 If not treated, it can progress to infertility.

 In women, the pelvic inflammatory disease is a common complication for undiagnosed and untreated Chlamydia.
-Moreover, tubal pregnancies or ectopic pregnancies and infertility may also develop if testing and treatment of Chlamydia is neglected.
+Moreover, tubal pregnancies or ectopic pregnancies and infertility may also develop if testing and treatment of Chlamydia are neglected.